Alpes-Maritimes: History

 The Roman military district of Alpes Maritimae was created by Augustus in 14 BC.
 It became a full Roman province in the middle of the 1st century AD, with its capital first at Cemenelum (today Cimiez, a suburb north of Nice) and subsequently at Embrun.
 At its greatest extent in AD 297, the province reached north to Digne and Briançon.

 Conquered by the French First Republic during the French Revolutionary Wars, a department of Alpes-Maritimes was first set up in 1793 with different boundaries from those of the modern department.
-In 1793, Alpes-Maritimes included Monaco (Port Hercules), but not Grasse, which was then part of the department of Var as an historical part of France.
+In 1793, Alpes-Maritimes included Monaco (Port Hercules), but not Grasse, which was then part of the department of Var as a historical part of France.
 In 1805, San Remo (San Rème) was included after the disbandment of the Ligurian Republic.
 In 1812, the department had three arrondissements with the following cantons: